brainkok/server-header-retriever/README.md

 Server header retriever
 =====
-This script is designed to retrieve the server header of websites stored in a text file.
+This script is designed to retrieve the server header with a version number of websites stored in a text file.
 The script ignores both SSL errors and "connection refused" errors when retrieving the server header.

 Requirements:
 ~~~